-Uncontrolled increases in the size of fishing fleets have resulted in overfishing - and consequently the depletion of marine resources, well beyond levels of sustainability - not only in shallow waters but also in the deeper parts of the continental shelf.
-Further stress is placed on fish stocks in the seas as post-harvest losses are extremely high due to poor handling on-board and on land, and inadequate storage for on-board fishing vessels.
-A higher number of post-harvest losses means fishermen attempt to catch a larger number of fish to cover for the short-fall of the expected losses.
-The issues being faced by the marine fisheries sector can be summarized as:
+Uncontrolled increases in the size of fishing fleets have resulted in overfishing - and consequently the depletion of marine resources, well beyond levels of sustainability - in both shallow and deeper waters.
+Further, stress is placed on fish stocks as post-harvest losses are extremely high due to poor handling on-board and on land, and inadequate storage for on-board fishing vessels.
+A higher number of post-harvest losses means fishermen attempt to catch a larger number of fish to cover for expected losses.
+The issues faced by the marine fisheries sector can be summarized as:

 - A decline in the population of commercially important fish species

 - Usage of deleterious gears on fishing vessels

 - Significant post-harvest losses

 - Increase in the amount of pollution, and the discharge of sewage and municipal waste in the estuarine and creek areas of Pakistan

 - Lack of access to the market for sustainable and competitive fishery products, especially due to a lack of compliance with international standards and instruments.

 - Non-compliance to internationally binding and non-binding agreements.